BIH-CEI/rd-cdm/docs/background/background_file.rst

 layers and their selection criteria are depicted in the figure below.

-While over 95% of all data elements are directly aligned with HL7 FHIR or GA4GH Phenopackets, only one-third of terminology bindings and 80% of value types match the specifications outlined by these standards.
-Our ontology-based approach results in less than 41% of value sets being directly derived from HL7 FHIR and GA4GH Phenopacket Schema, with slightly more than 45% of value set choices were encoded accordingly.
+While over 95% of all data elements are directly aligned with HL7 FHIR or GA4GH Phenopackets, only one-third of terminology bindings and 85% of value types match the specifications outlined by these standards.
+More than 87% of value sets being directly are aligned with the specifications defined by HL7 FHIR and GA4GH Phenopacket Schema,

 .. note::
     The RD CDM paper is currently under review.
 As soon as it is published, we